Best practices

 +--------------------------------+

-During parsing of a Cypher query, some clauses, such as multiple MATCH statements, split the query into multiple logical query parts.
+EdgeUniquenessFilter operator was not applied, because during query parsing, multiple MATCH, MERGE, OPTIONAL MATCH, WITH and UNION statements, split the query into multiple logical query parts.
 They are considered independent, so no uniqueness filter is applied.

 Here is the visualization of the process: